-INDICATOR STRONGLY AGREE AGREE DISAGREE STRONGLY DISAGREE ACTION NEEDED Our program staff: Provide an environment that supports effective learning while promoting independence and self-advocacy.
-Assure that learners understand their learning strengths.
+INDICATOR STRONGLY AGREE AGREE DISAGREE STRONGLY DISAGREE ACTION NEEDED Our literacy program staff and tutors: • Provide an environment that supports effective learning while promoting independence and self-advocacy. • Assure that learners understand their learning strengths.
 Adapt instructional strategies and provide reasonable accommodations or adaptations as necessary to meet the needs of adults with learning disabilities.
-Monitor individual learning plans and accommodations or adaptations with the learner to help ensure that they are being implemented.
-Implement an instructional system of teaching, reviewing, and planning that includes learner input.
-Our program: Follows written policies for curriculum use and adaptation during instructional activities.
-Provides models of learning disability-appropriate instruction to guide and evaluate teaching activities.
-Provides access to appropriate devices, materials, and assistive technology for learners with learning disabilities.
-Trains staff in research-based principles, instructional strategies, and best practices for teaching adults with learning disabilities.
-Provides one-to-one instruction by a qualified individual when needed.
-Our learners: Are offered additional instructional and support services as needed.
-Receive specific accommodations and adaptations throughout the instructional process that are supported by their disability documentation. • Receive instruction that is taught using the most effective strategies.
-Regularly give feedback regarding the effectiveness of the instructional methods.
+Monitor individual learning plans and accommodations or adaptations with the learner to help ensure that they are being implemented. • Implement an instructional system of teaching, reviewing, and planning that includes learner input.
+Our literacy program: • Follows written policies for curriculum use and adaptation during instructional activities. • Provides models of learning disability-appropriate instruction to guide and evaluate teaching/tutoring activities. • Provides access to appropriate devices, materials, and assistive technology for learners with learning disabilities. • Trains staff and tutors in research-based principles, instructional strategies, and best practices for teaching adults with learning disabilities. • Provides one-to-one instruction or small group instruction by a qualified individual.
+Our learners: • Are offered additional instructional and support services as needed.
+Receive specific accommodations and adaptations throughout the instructional process that are supported by their disability documentation. • Receive instruction that is taught using the most effective strategies. • Regularly give feedback regarding the effectiveness of the instructional methods.